Canton Network quickstart installation

 Docker

-Verify that Docker Desktop is running.
+Verify that the Docker Desktop application is running on your computer.

 Login to Docker repositories via the terminal.